eltislab/eltislab.website/content/publication/2023-grigg_j-biol-chem/index.md

   resulted in the biosynthesis of C12:0-tyrazolone as the predominant compound, and the C12:0-tyrazolone was identified in Mtb lipid extracts.
-TyzA catalyzed the N-acylation of l-amino acids, with highest specificity for l-Tyr and l-Phe and lauroyl-CoA (kcat/KM = 5.9 ± 0.8 × 10^3 M-1s-1).
+TyzA catalyzed the N-acylation of l-amino acids, with highest specificity for l-Tyr and l-Phe and lauroyl-CoA (*k*cat/*K*M = 5.9 ± 0.8 × 10^3 M-1s-1).
 In cell extracts, TyzC, a flavin-dependent oxidase (FDO) of the nitroreductase (NTR) superfamily, catalyzed the O2-dependent desaturation of the N-acyl-L-Tyr produced by TyzA, while TyzB, a ThiF homolog, catalyzed its ATP-dependent cyclization.
 The substrate preference of TyzB and TyzC appear to determine the identity of the acyl-oxazolone.
 Phylogenetic analyses revealed that the NTR superfamily includes a large number of broadly distributed FDOs, including five in Mtb that likely catalyze the desaturation of lipid species.
 Finally, TCA1, a molecule with activity against drug-resistant and persistent tuberculosis, failed to inhibit the cyclization activity of TyzB, the proposed secondary target of TCA1.
-Overall, this study identifies a novel class of Mtb lipids, clarifies the role of a potential drug target, and expands our understanding of the NTR superfamily.
+Overall, this study identifies a novel class of Mtb lipids, clarifies the role of a potential drug target, and expands our understanding of the NTR superfamily."
 featured: false
 filter_publication: publication
 ---